pystardust/ytfzf/README.md

 ```
 ytfzf -S
+# Defaults to 10 results from each channel
+ytfzf --sub=15
+# To show 15 results instead
 ```

-This

-_This can be combined with other options like thumbnails, auto play_
+_This can be combined with other options like thumbnails_
 ```
 ytfzf -tS
 ```